-Giving cash to people who have can’t pay their bills can stop them from becoming homeless.
+Giving cash to people who can’t pay their bills can stop them from becoming homeless.
 It’s a case where spending a little at the right time can prevent having to spend much more later on.
 New research, published in Science, shows that "buffering a financial shock" is a valid way to avoid further poverty and homelessness.

 In most U.S. cities, emergency programs already exist to give people financial assistance.
 People on the verge of homelessness can call a hotline and get money for rent and security deposits, instead of losing their homes and being forced to live in a shelter.
 Until now, the efficacy of these cash grants was uncertain.
 This study, from the University of Notre Dame, looked at the Homelessness Prevention Call Center (HPCC) in Chicago, from 2010 to 2012.
 The study sample was 4,448 calls, and the HPCC handles 75,000 calls a year.